gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

      use pragma Restrictions (No_Entry_Calls_In_Elaboration_Code)

-  This tactic is suggested when the binder has determined that a task activation at elaboration time:
+  The binder suggests this tactic when it has determined that a task activation at elaboration time:

   - Prevents a set of units from being elaborated.